jakemcc/jakemccrary.com/source/_posts/2015-12-19-clojurescript-treat-warnings-as-errors.markdown

 Success!
 Now we no longer get incorrect warnings when compiling our `letfn` form and our build still fails if a warning occurs.
-Now we can deploy with a little more confidence.
+Now we can build and deploy with a little more confidence.